-The program described in the original grant proposal has been successfully implemented with an enthusiastic response from our students and faculty.
-The program consisted of two parts, one for innovative additions to our curriculum funded by the DOE, and the other for distinguished lectureships and support for basic research funded by gifts from PG&E.
+Now in its fourth year, the program described in the original grant proposal has been successfully implemented with an enthusiastic response from our students and faculty.
+The program consists of two parts, one for innovative additions to our curriculum funded by the DOE, and the other for distinguished lectureships and support for basic research funded by gifts from PG&E. In particular, the program related to curriculum provides entirely novel experiences for undergraduate students and has proven to be an outstanding innovation in undergraduate education.

-Concerning curriculum enhancement, the proposed DOE Undergraduate Honors Program was put in place for the Fall '93 semester.
-We awarded scholarships to incoming freshmen and continuing students, as described in the previous grant proposals, and a new course was initiated, "Nuclear Facility Operations," NE 135, which included instruction on site at the Diablo Canyon Nuclear Power Plant.
-The following section provides a detailed report on last summer's NE135 course at Diablo Canyon; what follows here is a brief synopsis.
+Our proposed DOE Undergraduate Honors Program was put in place for the Fall '93 semester.
+We awarded scholarships to incoming freshmen and continuing students, as described in the previous grant proposals, and a new course was initiated, "Nuclear Facility Operations," NE 135, which included instruction on site at the Diablo Canyon Nuclear Power Plant,.
+Appendix E provides a detailed report on last summer's NE135 course at Diablo Canyon; what follows here is a brief synopsis.

-NE 135 is a summer honors program on the operation of nuclear fission power plants and other nuclear facilities.
+NE 135, "Nuclear Power Operations," is a novel summer honors program on the operation of nuclear fission power plants and other nuclear facilities.
 The course provides classroom and hands-on training in nuclear power plant operation and maintenance.
 The course is conducted both at U.C.
 Berkeley (2 weeks) and at the Diablo Canyon Nuclear Power Plant (1 week).
 The students work and study in teams of 5.
-The first offering of NE 135 was just prior to the beginning of the Fall '93 semester, and the second prior to the beginning of the Fall '94 semester.
+The first offering of NE 135 was in the summer of 1993, and the course has been offered annually since then, most recently in the summer of 1996.
 NE 135 proved to be popular as anticipated, with double the number of applications that could be accommodated with the maximum space available (15 students, a number set by the limited group sizes permitted inside the Diablo Canyon facility and one-on-one training with the plant engineers, operators, and maintenance personnel).
 PG&E management and personnel at Diablo Canyon and the San Francisco office deserve special recognition, as they have made exceptional contributions to the course, providing reading materials, photographs, and arrangements for activities at the plant.
-In addition to NE 135, targeted mainly for juniors and seniors, we initiated the new introductory course for freshmen, NE 39, in the Fall '92, '93, and '94 semesters as described in the previous grant proposal.
-This course, fully funded by the university, will be offered again in the Fall 1995 semester.
+In addition to NE 135, targeted mainly for juniors and seniors, we initiated the new introductory course for freshmen, NE 39, in the Fall '92, '93, '94, and '95 semesters as described in the previous grant proposal.
+This course, fully funded by the university, will be offered again in the Fall 1996 semester.
 The freshman course proved quite successful, both with larger than expected enrollment, and with an excellent array of speakers, including several from industry, the medical profession, and Nobel Laureate Glen Seaborg.

 Concerning the PG&E funded program, we have brought two Distinguished Lecturers in the field of Nuclear Waste Management (Prof. Kiyosi from Tokai University in Japan and Professor Ivars Neretnieks from the Royal Institute Of Technology in Sweden), and we have provided partial support for a distinguished Professor in Residence to teach advanced courses in fusion technology and neutronics (Dr. Ehud Greenspan).
-These gifts also funded about one-third of the cost of a new student/faculty computer laboratory being established by our most recent addition to the faculty, Assistant Professor Jasmina Vujic, who is an expert in computational modeling of neutron transport and author of the highly-successful GTRAN-2 code at Argonne National Laboratory.
+These gifts also funded about one-third of the cost of a new student/faculty computer laboratory being established by our most recent additions to the faculty, Assistant Professor Jasmina Vujic, who is an expert in computational modeling of neutron transport and author of the highly-successful GTRAN-2 code at Argonne National Laboratory, and Assistant Professor Joon-hong Ahn, an expert in radioactive waste management and geologic repository characterization.
 The gifts have also supported activities of the new Center for Nuclear and Toxic Waste Management.